Jalpaiguri Government Engineering College

-The Jalpaiguri Government Engineering College, abbreviated as JGEC, is an autonomous college, owned fully by Government of West Bengal, and affiliated to Maulana Abul Kalam Azad University of Technology.
-The courses conducted by JGEC have the approval of the All India Council for Technical Education (AICTE), and accredited by the National Board of Accreditation (NBA).
-JGEC is also a NAAC accredited institute.
-JGEC is a premier institute of technical education in West Bengal, established in the year 1961.
+Jalpaiguri Government Engineering College, abbreviated as JGEC, is a premier public institute for quality technical education in India.
+Established on 7 August 1961, it is a fully autonomous government engineering college.
+The courses offered by JGEC have the approval of the All India Council for Technical Education (AICTE) and are accredited by the National Board of Accreditation (NBA).
+JGEC is also an NAAC accredited institute.

 History

 JGEC Central building in Initial years was under the University of Calcutta.
 For the period between 1963 and 1999, the college was affiliated to the University of North Bengal, which handed over to the West Bengal University of Technology.
 Founded under the West Bengal University of Technology Act, 2000.

-In 2012, the institution was granted complete autonomy by the University Grants Commission, India, thus giving it the freedom to set its own curriculum and manage its own finances.
+In 2012, the institution was granted complete autonomy by the University Grants Commission (UGC), thus giving it the freedom to set its own curriculum and manage its own finances.

 Ranking

 In 2009 The Telegraph ranked Jalpaiguri Government Engineering college to be 3rd among the engineering colleges in the state of West Bengal in factors like infrastructure, placement record and faculty.